 - juice of 3 – 4 lemons

-- small bunch of fresh dill, chopped
+- small bunch of fresh dill, leaves plucked and roughly chopped

 - 1 tablespoon wholegrain mustard